 - Head to Full Circle Bar in Williamsburg for their famous $4 beer and hot dog combo while shooting skeeball

-Useful travel resources for your trip to New York!
+Useful travel resources for your trip to the USA

 As always, our guides and content are completely free.
 If you found this post (or anything we do) useful, we’d be grateful if you considered using the affiliate links below.
 We’ll make a small commission at no extra cost to you.
 Rest assured, these are the services we love and use ourselves.
 Thank you in advance for your support!
 Phoebe and Matt